USMLE® Step 1 & 2

 2. Identify, focus on high-yield topics

 1. Speaking broadly, Step 1 focuses on the basic sciences.
-“The general wisdom is that Step 1 has a significant portion of the test on physiology, pharmacology and pathology,” according to Christopher Cimino, MD, chief medical officer at Kaplan Medical.
+“The general wisdom is that Step 1 has a significant portion of the test on physiology, pharmacology and pathology,” according to Christopher Cimino, MD, formerly the chief medical officer at Kaplan Medical.
 “And some questions will have a combo of two or all three as part of the question.”

 Subscribe and succeed in medical school